 If your vCenter Server is federated to an external identity provider, you can use basic authentication through the OAuth 2.0 Password grant type.

-Note VMware encourages you to refrain from using basic authentication and adopt tokenbased authentication, as it is more secure and provides more flexibility.
+Note VMware encourages you to move away from basic authentication and use token-based authentication instead, as it is more secure and provides you with more options.

 Token-based Authentication